 - FRITZ!Box 7330

 - FRITZ!Box 7272

 - FRITZ!Box 6840 LTE

 - FRITZ!Box 6810 LTE

-The dialing procedure is automatically shortened when you dial known numbers.
-It can be accelerated when dialing unknown numbers:
+The dialing procedure is automatically shortened when you call known numbers and can be accelerated when you call unknown numbers:

-- When you call numbers that are saved in a FRITZ!Box telephone book, the calls are always executed immediately because the numbers are already known to the FRITZ!Box.
+- If you call numbers that are saved in the FRITZ!Box telephone book, the calls are always executed immediately.

-- If you successfully called a number once, then the FRITZ!Box saves this number until it is restarted.
+- The FRITZ!Box saves all of the numbers you called successfully until it is restarted.
 Any time you call this number in the future, it is dialed immediately.